Carol Malia: Affiliations

 Malia is a Deputy Lord Lieutenant of Northumberland and patron of the charity Northumbrian Blood Bikes.
 She is also a trustee of Bravehearts North East and a Vice President of the Gosforth-based Community Foundation.

 Personal life

-Malia married Gary Hudson, a company manager, in 2005, and they have two children together.
+Malia married Gary Hudson, a company manager, in February 2005, and they have a daughter (born July 2009) and son (born January 2011).
 The family live in Corbridge, Northumberland.
 Malia had previously lived in Newton.